 Unlike regional competition, ties are broken when possible.
 Two or more students who have the same score will have the tie broken by tie-breakers indicated by the contest writer and editor.
 If the tie cannot be broken after the tie-breakers have been examined, then the students remain tied.

-The top seven students in each area of competition earn a ribbon based on their score at the final meet.
+The top five students in each area of competition earn a ribbon based on their score at the final meet.

 The McCarthy-Murzyn award is given to students who have the highest cumulative totals for the year, including the city finals.
-Eight awards will be given out, one per each subject in Division A and in Division B/C. Ties will be broken, if possible, based on students' scores at the final meet.
+Twenty-four awards will be given out, three per each subject in Division A and in Division B/C. Ties will be broken, if possible, based on students' scores at the final meet.

 The top three scoring teams in each of Divisions A, B, and C win a trophy.
 Team totals are the cumulative team scores of each team over the course of all five meets.